system_architecture.md

 architecture

-Every interaction passes through three interception points.
+Every interaction passes through six interception points.
 All invisible to the AI.
 The hook system is the foundation everything else is built on.

 Can: BLOCK, ALLOW, or inject context

-The AI sends a tool call.
-The hook intercepts it, runs 33+ gates, and returns a verdict.
-The AI receives only the result — it has no idea 4,503 lines of Python just evaluated its request.
+Every interaction passes through six phases.
+The AI sends a tool call, the hook intercepts it, runs 58 gates, and returns a verdict.
+The AI receives only the result — it has no idea 24,088 lines of hook code just evaluated its request.

 PreToolUse